 My first amateur sortie into publishing came out of the blue when 94 year old Marjorie Wilson joined my writing group in Edinburgh and revealed a rare writing talent.
 Her turn-of-the-century memoir had been rejected by almost every publisher in the UK so I took it on – with no knowledge of the business.
 Childhood’s Hill sold out, was re-printed, and beat Ian Rankin one week in Blackwell’s best sellers.
 It is described by The Scotsman as ‘luminous, episodic, sensual—rather like memory itself’.

-That was fifteen years ago.
+That was seventeen years ago.
 We have come a long way since then and have built a strong international list which include authors from India, South Asia, China and Nigeria.

 Our bar of exceptional writing is raised with each new publication and I’m fiercely proud of our talented authors.

 While the bigger companies increasingly restrict their choices to crowd pleasers and series of formulaic novels of little substance, Linen Press continues to publish books that are diverse, challenging, and surprising.
 The collective background of our writers is a multi-coloured patchwork of cultures, ages and writing styles.
-Established writers Ann Oakley and Maureen Freely spotted Linen Press and set up camp with us, as did Costa and People’s Prize winner, Avril Joy.
-But alongside these literary amazons we continue to welcome exceptional emergent and minority writers like Lindsay Parnell, Mona Dash and Hema Macherla.
+Established writers Ann Oakley, Maureen Freely, Jess Richards and Clare Best have set up camp with us, as has Costa and People’s Prize winner, Avril Joy.
+And alongside the literary amazons we welcome exceptional emergent and minority writers like Lindsay Parnell and Hema Macherla.

 A reader writes: